by Jason Kocemba

 I took several large branches from the top of the pile in his arms.

 “Let’s get up early and go see the falls tomorrow,” Carrie said.

 “Okay,” I said, thinking of the shadow-beast.
 “Early is good.
 It’ll be better if we go together anyway.”

 “Deal, as long as you don’t get lost again,” Billy said with a grin.
 “Now move it, we’ve got marshmallows to burn.”

 About the Author

-Jason Kocemba lives and writes in Kirkwall, Orkney and is the only male in a household of females (of which 2 are people, 2 are cats, and 1 a dog).
+Jason Kocemba lives and writes in a house with two humans, one cat and one dog.
 He loves stories and is a lifelong creator and devourer of them.
-He is an optimist and has hope that he will learn from his mistakes (the Court of Self-delusion is still in session and the jury has yet to return with a verdict).
+He is an optimist and has hope that he will learn from his mistakes.
 If you like, you can find out more at jasonkocemba.com, or read more at jamscary.com.